 Some reviewers and academic commentators will dismiss the entire concept of catastrophic changes in Earth history as mere pseudo-science.
 It is not good enough to just offer a vague 'it sank somehow'.
 The only part that might be ‘pseudo’ would be the theory of pole-shifts.
 The real reason behind this reaction seems to be, not so much that the theories are ‘off the wall’, rather that they are actually quite close to the wall.
 The first half of the book was only put there to establish that the author does understand the standard science.
 It is just that single-subject academics only really know their own single subject.
 Yet others have made constructive comments.
 Some of these I hope to feature on this website.

-I was struck by the Swedish climate scientist Ulf Erlingsson who published a theory of Atlantis based on conventional climate science and the submergence of Doggerland in the North Sea; he went outside his own field to suggest that this event was remembered in the Irish mythology.
+I was struck by the reaction when climate scientist Ulf Erlingsson published a theory of Atlantis based on conventional climate science and the submergence of Doggerland in the North Sea; he went outside his own field to suggest that this event was remembered in the Irish mythology.
 He too, attracted a knee-jerk negative reaction from the Irish and Celtic scholars.
 I didn’t agree with his theory but it was at least competently stated and certainly didn’t merit the savage attacks that it received.
 Some people it seems can only be negative.
 I only really take note of those critics who offer an alternative mechanism of their own to explain the anomalies in the currently accepted science.

 Anyone who would seek to undertake research across conventional academic boundaries must expect the difficulties described above.
 It is not possible to know everything about every subject.
 You will make mistakes and you will miss some recent published papers.
 My advice is: don’t let that bother you.
-The eminent referee will tear to bits that small part of the submission that they understand, while for those areas outside their own field they will have nothing to say.
+The specialist referee will tear to bits that small part of the submission that they understand, while for those areas outside their own field they will have nothing to say.
 Someone has to try to put in the cross threads.
 I can only assert again that the various theories about the past do not fit together unless we include a catastrophic element in recent Earth history.